pmem/pmem.github.io/_posts/2016-12-20-libpmemobj-year-in-review.md

 comes from our own testing and experimentation, and that means the sample size is tiny and does not include things we didn't think of.

-The one worrisome property of the algorithms that underline libpmemobj we've been extensively studying the past year is the fragmentation of the heap, and how it increases as the time goes on.
+The one worrisome property of the algorithms that underline libpmemobj, we've been extensively studying the past year, is the fragmentation of the heap, and how it increases as the time goes on.
 Fragmentation is the result of the imperfect placement of the memory blocks requested by the users.
 That imperfection stems from two things: the lack of knowledge regarding the length of life of said